-••••••••••••••••••••••••••••••••••••••• What did you eat?
-Cheese and crackers What was its temperature? (cold, room temperature, warm, hot) The cheese was cold.
+What did you eat?
+List any specific ingredients you can recall.
+Cheddar cheese and salted crackers What was its temperature? (cold, room temperature, warm, hot) The cheese was cold.
 The crackers were room temperature.
-What was the texture? (crunchy, smooth, etc.) The cheese was smooth and soft.
-The crackers were crunchy.
-What did it taste like? (sweet, salty, bitter, sour, savoury, etc.) Salty Savoury What made you decide to eat it? (hunger, time of day, etc.) I was hungry after school.
-Where did you eat? (school, home, the mall, etc.) At home, in front of the TV.
-Who did you eat with? (by yourself, with friends, with your family, etc.) By myself, while I watched cartoons.
+What was the texture? (crispy, crunchy, smooth, grainy, soft, chewy, etc.) The crackers were crunchy.
+The cheese was smooth and soft.
+What did it taste like? (salty, sour, sweet, savoury, spicy, umami, bitter, etc.) Salty Savoury What made you decide to eat it? (hunger, boredom, tiredness, usual meal time, etc.) I was hungry after school.
+Where did you eat? (home, school, the mall, table, couch, etc.) At home, in front of the TV.
+How did you eat the meal? (slowly, quickly, with others, by yourself, in front of the television/cell phone, etc.) Slowly, alone in front of the TV.
 Did you like or dislike the meal or snack you ate?
 I liked it.
 What could you have added or changed to make it more enjoyable?
 I would have preferred Cheddar cheese but we had Mozzarella cheese.